PowerShell/DscResource.Tests/README.md

 such as `AppVeyor`, which will be detected as two different words since it consists of two words starting with upper-case letters.
 To configure [cSpell](https://www.npmjs.com/package/cspell)
-to ignore the work combination `AppVeyor`, then we can add a regular expression, in this case `AppVeyor`.
+to ignore the word combination `AppVeyor`, then we can add a regular expression, in this case `AppVeyor`.
 This will cause [cSpell](https://www.npmjs.com/package/cspell) to ignore part of the text that matches the regular expression.